-We worked really hard over the summer to build 3 sponsorship packages for local businesses to become a part of what BDW stands for and where it’s going and in return be involved in supporting and building our community.
+We worked really hard over the summer of 2016 to build 3 sponsorship packages for local businesses to become a part of what BDW stands for and where it’s going and in return be involved in supporting and building our community.

 We called and they came!